Blessings to you all, and thank you for reading.

 All of the children made a line and Aleksei lead them out and to the door into the cabin.
 He cracked open the entrance and fog poured into the space, crawling through the rooms, down the stairs, and into any other corners.
 He wanted to make sure the coast was clear.

 No one.
 He sighed in relief.
 The bridge crew were probably the first to see me, so they came down.
-There can’t be many people working on the ship.
+There can’t be many people working on this ship.

-He lead them into the bridge and latched the door shut.
+He lead his entourage into the bridge and latched the door shut.

 Then he walked over to the radio.
-It was an old model, but not dissimilar to the one of John’s plain.
+It was an old model, but not dissimilar to the one on John’s plane.

 When he saw the children‘s blank faces, he said encouragingly, “Hey, we’re getting out of here!
 You‘re going to be free.”